AIID-Trend-Analysis-Project/AIID-Trend-Analysis/README.md

 # Trends within AI Journalism: An algorithmic analysis of how reporting has changed over time

-by Steven Shen, Yuxuan Chen, Shyam Sivasubramanian from George Washington University
+by Steven Shen, Sherry Chen, Shyam Sivasubramanian from George Washington University

 ## Introduction